The-Bedouin/places-in-abuja/content/posts/things-to-do-abuja.md

 Whether you're a serious art collector looking for the next big thing or just want to absorb the local culture, we've found the city's creative heart.

-See our top picks in the [Complete Guide to Arts & Culture in Abuja].
+See our top picks in the [Complete Guide to Arts & Culture in Abuja](/things-to-do/arts-culture-abuja).

 ## From Malls to Markets: A Shopper's Guide